 About me

-I spend the majority of my research time working on evaluating the environmental impact of proposed future upgrades to the ISIS project, from construction to decommission, via a Life Cycle Assessment.
-In this I identify the main sources of greenhouse gas emissions of key accelerator components, I assess the carbon footprint of proposed technologies, and I consider other environmental impacts such as a raw material extraction, transport, and impacts on biodiversity.
-I also then work to reduce the environmental impact of building, operating and decommissioning large accelerator facilities.
+In the first 3 years of my postdoc, I worked jointly with the ISIS Neutron and Muon Source at the Rutherford Appleton Laboratory in the UK.
+I spent the majority of my research time working on evaluating the environmental impact of ISIS-II – the proposed upgrade to the ISIS project – from construction to decommission, via a Life Cycle Assessment (LCA).
+In this I identified the main sources of greenhouse gas emissions of key accelerator components, I assessed the carbon footprint of proposed technologies, and I considered other environmental impacts such.
+I then worked to reduce the environmental impact of building, operating and decommissioning large accelerator facilities like ISIS-II.

-I am also a member of the sustainability in HECAP+ initiative.
-This grassroots initiative has many ongoing projects.
-In March 2025 we published “Environmental sustainability in basic research.
+I am a member of the Sustainable HECAP+ initiative.
+This grassroots initiative has many ongoing projects; in March 2025 we published “Environmental sustainability in basic research.
 A perspective from HECAP+”, which may also be endorsed by supporters.

 Outside of my research I am an advocate for equity and inclusion, I enjoy teaching, and I work towards making research and academia in general more environmentally sustainable.
-I am an organiser of the Sustainable High Energy Physics Workshop, a member of the Laboratory Directors Group (LDG) Working Group on the Sustainability Assessment of Accelerators, and a new member of the Oxford Physics Gender Equity Network Committee.
+I am an IUPAP Accelerator Engagement Ambassador; in this role I can bring a talk on particle accelerators and environmental sustainability to your schools, communities or events (contact me!).
+I am an organiser of the Sustainable High Energy Physics Workshop, a member of the Laboratory Directors Group (LDG) Working Group on the Sustainability Assessment of Accelerators, and a member of the Oxford Physics Gender Equity Network Committee.

 I completed my Ph.D. in high energy particle physics at McGill University, Montreal in 2023.
-In this I worked remotely at the Belle II Collaboration, Japan and collaborated in an 1000+ strong international collaboration.
-I also received authorship qualification for more than 60 papers from 2019-2024!
+In this I worked remotely at the Belle II Collaboration, Japan in an 1000+ strong international collaboration.

 Summary